 How Much is an ADHD Coach?

-Because life coaching — especially ADHD life coaching — is a relatively new field, statistics on the average cost for a session are not widely available.
-Costs are comparable to therapy, say some experts, and can range from pro bono sessions up to $1,500 a month, with the average falling between $300 and $600 a month.
+Statistics on the average cost for ADHD coaching services are not widely available.
+Costs are comparable to therapy, say some experts, and can range from pro bono sessions or even up to $1,500 a month.
+The average, however, falls between $300 and $600 a month.

 Once you’ve chosen a coach, you usually have to sign an agreement or contract.
 The terms largely depend on individual goals.
 If you’re using a coach for a specific project, then that will determine how long you commit to the process.
 If you are using a coach for general self-help, it could become a long-term relationship if you want it to be.